laro/Cilia/3 Advanced/5 Type Extension.md

 Extensions are defined similar to classes, but with the `extension` keyword.

 - **Extension methods**
-    - Can be called like normal member functions (with standard dot-notation), but they but do not have access to private or protected members themselves.
+    - Can be called like normal member functions (with standard dot-notation), but they do not have access to private or protected members.
     - Inside an extension, `this` refers to the instance itself.
     - Also possible for basic/arithmetic types, e.g.:
       ```